 1:30 – 2:45 PM | Concurrent Sessions (Choose one)

-Organized with RSF Social Finance and Global Partnerships
+Organized with Nia Community Foundation, RSF Social Finance, and Threshold Group

 Evaluating Social Impact